bongiozzo/musica_mustdie/output/band_eldritch.md

 # Eldritch

+prog-power

-Дискография
+## Дискография

-"Seeds of Rage" 1995, Progressive
+### "Seeds of Rage" 1995, Progressive

+1. Incurably Ill  06:42
+2. Under This Ground  04:58
+3. Chains  05:12
+4. Cage of Sins  04:49
+5. Colors  06:15
+6. The Deaf and the Blind  04:00
+7. Ultimate Solution  05:19
+8. I Don't Know Why  04:41
+9. Chalice of Insanity  03:38
+10. Blind Promise  05:18

-"Headquake" 1997, Progressive
+### "Headquake" 1997, Progressive

+1. Ghoulish Gift  06:52
+2. The Last Embrace  06:42
+3. Lord of an Empty Place  05:28
+4. Sometimes in Winter  06:18
+5. At the Restless Sea  07:02
+6. Salome's Dance  05:27
+7. Erase  06:08
+8. The Quest(ion)  05:28
+9. Clockwork Bed  05:29
+10. Dawn of the Dying  06:29

-"El Nino" 1998, Progressive
+### "El Nino" 1998, Progressive

+1. Fall from Grace  02:06
+2. No Direction Home  07:06
+3. Heretic Beholder  05:05
+4. Scar  04:27
+5. Bleed Mask Bleed  04:38
+6. The Last Days of the Year  04:32
+7. From Dusk till Dawn  05:38
+8. To Be or Not to Be (God)  07:14
+9. El Nino  05:32

-"Reverse" 2001, Progressive
+### "Reverse" 2001, Progressive

+1. E-Nest  01:10
+ 2. Reverse  05:08
+3. Slavery on Line  05:17
+4. Leftovers and Crumbs  04:32
+5. Bittersweet Penny  04:28
+6. Bio-Trinity  05:51
+7. Suffering Degree  04:31
+8. My Sharona  03:10
+9. Soul Shrinkage  04:02
+10. Leech  04:30
+11. Little Irwin  06:10

-"Portrait Of the Abyss Within" 2004, Progressive "Neighbourhell" 2006, Progressive
+### "Portrait Of the Abyss Within" 2004, Progressive

+### "Neighbourhell" 2006, Progressive

-"Blackenday" 2007, Progressive
+### "Blackenday" 2007, Progressive

+1. Silent Flame  04:48
+2. The Deep Sleep  03:22
+3. The Blackened Day  04:48
+4. Why?
+03:39
+5. Black Rain  03:30
+6. Broken Road  04:54
+7. Rumors  05:29
+8. Frozen  04:31
+9. The Child That Never Smiles  03:23
+10. The Fire  03:45
+11. Shallow Water Flood  04:33
+12. Never Dawn  04:20

-"Gaia's Legacy" 2011, Progressive
+### "Gaia's Legacy" 2011, Progressive

+1. Gaia's Legacy
+2. Deviation
+3. Our Land
+4. Vortex Of Disaster
+5. Mother Earth
+6. Everything's Burning
+7. Thinning Out
+8. Like A Child
+9. Signs
+10. Thoughts Of Grey
+11. Thirst In Our Hands (Dry Tears)
+12. Through Different Eyes (Fates Warning Cover)

+Terence Holler: Vocals
+Eugene Simone: Lead guitars
+Rudj Ginanneschi: Rhythm guitars
+John Crystal: Bass
+Gabriele Caselli: Keyboards
+Raffahell Dridge: Drums
+Guest:
+Bob Katsionis - Keyboards Solo

+Concept on global warming based on Al Gore’s documentary ‘An Inconvenient Truth’.

-"Tasting the Tears" 2014, Progressive
+### "Tasting the Tears" 2014, Progressive

-"Underlying Issues" 2015, Progressive
+### "Underlying Issues" 2015, Progressive

 ## Отношения с другими группами